Jeff Schatten Associate Professor of Business Administration

 Website - Curriculum Vitae

-Jeff’s experience as a teacher and researcher lies at the intersection of business and the liberal arts.
-He received a B.A. in philosophy from the University of Maryland and has taught philosophy and psychology for many years.
-Jeff’s research in organizational behavior, which draws dually on management and psychology, focuses on negotiation, leadership, and decision making.
-His work has been featured in the award-winning International Encyclopedia of Social and Behavioral Sciences as well as Harvard University’s Negotiation Journal, the Journal of Management and Organization and Leadership Quarterly.
-In addition to winning the award for “Best Paper in Organizational Behavior” by the Southern Management Association, Jeff’s research has been presented at conferences that include the Society for Industrial and Organizational Psychology, Academy of Management Conference and several presentations at Southern Management Association.
-He lives in downtown Lexington with his wife, Kimary, daughter, Sam, and son, Milo.
+Holding a B.A. in philosophy from the University of Maryland, Jeff's academic journey bridges business and the liberal arts.
+His research in organizational behavior intersects management and psychology, focusing on negotiations, leadership, and artificial intelligence.
+His scholarly work has been featured in the International Encyclopedia of Social and Behavioral Sciences, Harvard University’s Negotiation Journal, the Journal of Management and Organization, and Leadership Quarterly.
+Recognized with the “Best Paper in Organizational Behavior” award by the Southern Management Association, Jeff has presented his research at various prestigious conferences, including the Society for Industrial and Organizational Psychology, Academy of Management Conference, and the Southern Management Association.

 Education